madhubs/12-express-middleware/lab-maddy/README.md

   - node server.js or just nodemon (depending on the day??)
     - rs (restart, if needed)
   - run start: watch -
-  - npm run start: debug -
+  - npm run start:debug - then attempt a POST and this will tell you where you're wrong

   - npm run debugger -
   - npm install bluebird (sets this as a dependency in package.json) -